daviddalpiaz/stat-online/README.md

     - Consider disabling email notifications when users join.
     - Consider enabling "Mute participants upon entry."
   - Be aware of Screen Sharing and "Whiteboard."
+  - As "host" you have the ability to mute other users.
+Use this!
-  - Can be recorded
+  - Can be recorded.

 ## "Lecture"

 - Synchronous versus Asynchronous

-## Deparment Communications
+## Department Communications

 - [Slack](https://uiucstats.slack.com/archives/GNXPYSBL3)